-- 1. The University will incorporate the Sustainable Building and Laboratory Operations policy requirements into existing facilities-related training programs, with the aim of promoting and maintaining the goals of the Policy. - 2.
+- The University will incorporate the Sustainable Building and Laboratory Operations policy requirements into existing facilities-related training programs, with the aim of promoting and maintaining the goals of the Policy. - 2.
 The University will work closely with the USGBC to address the needs and concerns of campuses in the further development of USGBC programs, including the LEED-O+M rating system and the USGBC's "Application Guide for Multiple Buildings and On-Campus Buildings." - 3.
-Campuses will use the LEED-O+M certification process to advance the University's educational and research mission by using the buildings as living, learning laboratories. - 4.
-Campuses will assess at least three new research groups through their Green Lab Assessment Program . - 5.
-Campuses will maintain a UC Green Laboratories Action Plan determine strengths and areas for improvement within the operations of research laboratories with respect to sustainability and carbon neutrality.
-A standard template for this with required sections will be maintained and updated by the Sustainable Building and Laboratory Operations Working Group and this plan will be updated every four-years (2018, 2022, 2026 and so on). - Each campus will report annually on their Green Labs program progress, including the number of researchers directly and indirectly engaged by the program each year.
+Campuses will use the LEED-O+M certification process to advance the University's educational and research mission by using the buildings as living, learning laboratories. - Campuses will assess at least three new research groups through their Green Lab Assessment Program by Summer 2018. - 5.
+Campuses shallwill complete maintain a UC Green Laboratories Action Plan by summer 2018 to determine strengths and areas for improvement within the operations of research laboratories with respect to sustainability and carbon neutrality.
+A standard template for this with required sections will be maintained and updated by the Sustainable Building and Laboratory Operations Working Group and this plan will be updated on aevery four-years cycle (2018, 2022, 2026 and so on). - Each campus will report annually on their Green Labs program progress, including the number of researchers directly and indirectly engaged by the program each year.